-Buffalo New York and Toronto Ontario are 100 miles apart around the eastern rim of Lake Erie, and Buffalo Bills fans are VERY nervous about the team being moved if Bon Jovi and his partners succeed in buying it.
+Buffalo New York and Toronto Ontario are 100 miles apart around the western rim of Lake Ontario, and Buffalo Bills fans are VERY nervous about the team being moved if Bon Jovi and his Toronto-based partners succeed in buying it.
 They're so nervous, in fact, they've organized a Buffalo Fans Alliance and gotten the band's music banned from local venues and radio stations.
 Why?
 Because they rightfully suspect that Jon would be running the team in name only.

-While Jon's net worth is estimated at close to half a billion dollars, Tanenbaum's is at $1.78 billion and Rogers' at $7.6 billion: their AVERAGE net worth exceeds Jon's eleven times over.
+While Jon's net worth is estimated at 350 million dollars, Tanenbaum's is at $1.78 billion and Rogers' at $7.6 billion: their AVERAGE net worth exceeds Jon's a dozen times over.
 It's obvious why Tanenbaum needs Rogers: he doesn't have the operating capital that would be needed.
 It's obvious why Rogers needs Tanenbaum: he has no experience running a major league sports franchise.
-It's obvious why Jon needs Rogers and Tanenbaum: As a "mere" millionaire, he won't have ANY operating capital to contribute once he puts up his third of the franchise fee (the current bid is alleged to be $1.2 billion).
+It's obvious why Jon needs Rogers and Tanenbaum: As a "mere" millionaire, he won't have ANY operating capital to contribute once he puts up his share of the franchise fee (the current bid is alleged to be $1.2 billion).
 But why do Tanenbaum and Rogers need Jon?
 As far as the Bills fans are concerned, he is to be the crowbar with which his partners will pry the Bills out of Buffalo, since Jon wouldn't have the money or the power to stop them.

 There's a lease deal where the Bills would have to stay through the 2020 season.
 But it would be easy to run the team into the ground by then: All the "Toronto Brothers" would have to do is cut Jon off financially.
 Between that and his "inexperience" as an NFL team owner, his partners would be left with no recourse but restore the team's financial viability by moving the franchise to Toronto!